NjokiWambugu/data_analysis_porfolio_project/README.md

         ) AS monthly_sales
         WHERE row_rank = 1;
 ```
- - Used python's Jupyter notebook as a standalone tool and did everything from merging files, cleaning, data analysis and visualizations to answer the key EDA questions.
+ - Used Python's Jupyter Notebook as a standalone tool and did everything from merging files, cleaning, data analysis and visualizations to answer the key EDA questions.
 For EDA question "Bestselling product per location?" this code will display location, product and quantity sold in descending order

  ```# Top selling product per location
 top_sold = merged_data.groupby(["customer_location", "product_name"]).size().reset_index(name="total_sold")